 In April 2015, the FASB issued ASU 2015-03, which requires the debt issuance costs related to a recognized debt liability be presented in the balance sheet as direct deduction from the carrying amount of that debt liability, consistent with the presentation of debt discounts.
-The adoption of ASU 2015-03 reduced the Company's assets and liabilities by the amount of the debt issuance costs, which were \$4.0 million and \$1.1 million at June 30, 2016 and December 31, 2015, respectively.
-This reclassification had no effect on reported net income (loss).
+The adoption of ASU 2015-03 reduced the Company's assets and liabilities by the amount of the debt issuance costs, which was \$1.1 million at December 31, 2015.
+This reclassification had no effect on reported net loss or cash flows.